 Sequedex classifies DNA sequences:

-Who it came from and What it does
+Who they came from and What they do

 - Analyzes collections of sequences in new ways, answering who is doing what? and bridging molecular to ecological scales of biology via evolution.

 - Extremely fast and resource-sparing.
 A single core of your laptop can be ~250,000X faster than BLAST and twice as fast as uploading your data to a cloud.
 Sequedex tames the data deluge that has been widely noted, bringing analysis costs back into line with sequencing costs without cloud security and outage issues.

 - Works for reads as short as 30 bp where other methods

 fail.
 You don't have to distort your data through a